derkells/PracticeSuitefoundationsExam_CLI/README.md

 CLI practice test for the SuiteFoundations Exam!
 While I made this for the SuiteFoundations exam, it could be used with any material you are interested in learning.

+**This requires basic terminal knowledge and you must have Python downloaded**

 ## How to Run
 1. Pull Repo from GitHub
 2. Open Terminal and CD to the parent folder